spolanski/CoFEA/docs/benchmarks/005-hemispherical-shell-point-load/results.md

 A few conclusions can be derived from the presented study:

 1. It is hard to perform a shell analysis with force loading condition using open-source software and achieve a correct solution.
 In the current study, only code_aster benchmark mesh was able to obtain a displacement value close to the target of $u_{x}=0.185 m$.
 2. To obtain precise results with Elmer it is needed to use finer meshes and calculate normal vectors before starting the calculations.
+For now (27.03.2021) Elmer doesn't support quadratic shell elements.
 3. Calculix was unable to produce correct results with shell elements.

 ```{figure} ./shell.png